GStreamer/gstreamer/README.md

 ## Checkout another branch using worktrees

-If you need to have several versions of GStreamer coexisting (eg. `master` and `1.14`), you can use the `checkout-branch-worktree` script provided by `gst-build`.
+If you need to have several versions of GStreamer coexisting (eg. `master` and `1.16`), you can use the `gst-worktree.py` script provided by `gst-build`.
 It allows you to create a new `gst-build` environment with new checkout of all the GStreamer modules as [git worktrees](https://git-scm.com/docs/git-worktree).

-For example to get a fresh checkout of `gst-1.14` from a `gst-build` in master **already built** in a `build` directory you can simply run:
+For example to get a fresh checkout of `gst-1.16` from a `gst-build` repository that is checked out at master, you can run:

 ```
-./checkout-branch-worktree ../gst-build-1.16 origin/1.14 -C builddir
+./gst-worktree.py add gst-build-1.16 origin/1.16
 ```

-This will create a new ``gst-build-1.14`` folder at the same level of ``gst-build`` pointing to the given branch ie *1.14* for all the subprojects ( gstreamer, gst-plugins-base etc.)
+This will create a new ``gst-build-1.16`` directory pointing to the given branch `1.16` for all the subprojects (gstreamer, gst-plugins-base, etc.)

 ## Add information about GStreamer development environment in your prompt line